NordicSemiconductor/pc-nrfconnect-programmer/doc/docs/programming_91dk.md

 # Programming nRF91 Series DK firmware

 You can program the nRF91 Series DK firmware application and network core firmware over USB.

-Before you begin to update the firmware, download and extract the latest application and modem firmware from the from the [Nordic Semiconductor website](https://www.nordicsemi.com/), depending on the DK you are using:
+You can follow this procedure to update the firmware on nRF91 Series DKs using the latest application and modem firmware from the from the [Nordic Semiconductor website](https://www.nordicsemi.com/):

 - [nRF9151 DK Downloads](https://www.nordicsemi.com/Products/Development-hardware/nRF9151-DK/Download?lang=en#infotabs)
 - [nRF9161 DK Downloads](https://www.nordicsemi.com/Products/Development-hardware/nRF9161-DK/Download?lang=en#infotabs)